joejag/the_good_the_bad_the_openplan/words/part1.md

 * The 50s ad 60s brough a socially democractic vibe which looked to create a greater degree of human interaction and engagement
 * Two brothers who were furniture designers wanted to rebel against the scietific method of strict grids and desks with something organic and natural with the individual as focus.
 * The style became known as Burolandschaft, which means 'office landscape' after it's propogators in Hamburg, Germany.
 * A key part of it was non-hierarchical, managers had previously been in separate offices, now they were sitting with their teams
 * They used lower than standard occupancy levels too, to deal with the noise problem
-* Desks were arranged according to roles and functions, so it wasn't “one size fits all”

 * Rather than walls, plastic plants and dividers were used.
 It was open plan, but not as we knew it.
 Another novel introduction was carpet.

+* Desks were arranged according to roles and functions, so it wasn't “one size fits all”
 * For the first time a break room was introduced.
 This replaced a coffee cart called "The Crystal Palace" which circulated at specific hours
 * Hugely succesful in Northern Europe as they didn't involve walls and it was easy to scale staff numbers up or down
 * Not random.
 "The layout was based upon an intensive study of patterns of communication - between different parts of the organisation, different individuals," Duffy.
-* It encouraged disclosure, discussion and debate

 > All that was left, was to convince the americans on the idea.